 As the economic context changed and debt levels rose among American households, Dave Ramsey emerged as the dominant voice in Christian personal finance.
 Ramsey advocated for a debt-free lifestyle, operationalized through his “Seven Baby Steps,” which offered a systematic approach to eliminating debt and building wealth.
 Ramsey’s approach resonated with those burdened by increasing debt levels, and his programs often included testimonials from individuals and families who have achieved debt freedom and financial peace (Ramsey Solutions, n.d.).

-This shift in influence from Ron Blue and Larry Burkett to Dave Ramsey could be indicative of changing economic pressures, as well as evolving views on financial responsibility within the Christian community.
+This shift in influence from Ron Blue and Larry Burkett to Dave Ramsey could indicate changing economic pressures and evolving views on financial responsibility within the Christian community.
 Whereas Blue and Burkett’s methods were designed for a society where debt was less pervasive, Ramsey’s approach was tailored to a context where debt, often from student loans and credit cards, became a significant concern.
 Thus, the emphasis shifted from general financial stewardship principles toward a more urgent focus on debt elimination as a form of financial ethics aligned with Christian teachings.

 The various approaches and shifts in influence also underscored the need for a nuanced understanding of financial ethics and responsibility, especially as it aligned with religious or spiritual beliefs.
 This begs the question of how these evolving frameworks interacted with broader cultural narratives around wealth, debt, and personal responsibility, which may further influence inter-generational financial teaching within Christian families.